'

 Scheduling

-The agenda is planned on large sheets of paper (taped to the wall) each featuring empty session slots.
+The agenda can be planned on large sheets of paper (taped to the wall)each featuring empty session slots.
 Attendees can put a session up on the agenda on whatever topic they like – all they need to do is write down a session title/topic, the location and their name in a free slot.
 Once the slots are all filled, the attendees may want to consider if there are any topics that can be merged together in a collaborative joint session.
 It’s also important to make clear that any session can be amended throughout the day as and when required.

 Tip – Make sure the paper is thick enough so that ink doesn’t bleed onto the wall.